Eigenspectrum Analysis of Neural Networks without Aspect Ratio Bias: Introduction

-Considering these challenges, we introduce \ourmethod (\textbf{F}ixed-\textbf{A}spect-\textbf{R}atio \textbf{M}atrix \textbf{S}ubsampling), a new method for measuring HT characteristics in HT-SR weight analysis. \ourmethod analyzes the training quality of layers by partitioning each weight matrix into (overlapping) submatrices of fixed aspect ratios and then do an eigenspectrum analysis on the average ESD of these submatrices.
-This approach enables accurate computation of HT-SR metrics regardless of variations in matrix aspect ratios, ensuring a robust evaluation of layer quality across diverse matrix sizes that one can have in a~DNN.
+Considering these challenges, we introduce \ourmethod (\textbf{F}ixed-\textbf{A}spect-\textbf{R}atio \textbf{M}atrix \textbf{S}ubsampling), a new method for measuring HT characteristics. \ourmethod partitions each weight matrix into (overlapping) submatrices of fixed aspect ratios and then does an eigenspectrum analysis on the average ESD of these submatrices.
+This approach enables accurate computation of heavytailness metrics regardless of variations in matrix aspect ratios, ensuring a robust evaluation of layer quality across diverse matrix sizes that one can have in a DNN.

 To validate the effectiveness of \ourmethod, we conduct experiments across various application domains, including CV, SciML, and LLM pruning.
-Additionally, these experiments are conducted across different parameter settings and model architectures.
-We compare \ourmethod with several prior HT-SR approaches that use weight eigenspectrum analysis for hyperparameter scheduling~\citep{zhou2024temperature,lu2024alphapruning,liu2024model}.
-We also do weight analysis to measure various post-training and pruned models, making \ourmethod useful for efficient, compressed models.
+In addition, these experiments are conducted on different parameter settings and model architectures.
+We compare \ourmethod with several prior HT-SR approaches that use weight eigenspectrum analysis for layer-wise hyperparameter assignment~\citep{zhou2024temperature,lu2024alphapruning,liu2024model}.
+We also apply \ourmethod to measure various post-training and pruned models, making \ourmethod useful for model compression.
 Our findings demonstrate that models optimized using \ourmethod exhibit lower mean and variation in HT-SR metrics across layers, a sign of good-quality training as reported in prior work~\citep{martin2021trends,liu2024model}.
 Our code is available \href{https://github.com/HUST-AI-HYZ/FARMS}{here}\footnote{https://github.com/HUST-AI-HYZ/FARMS}.
 Our key contributions are summarized below.